radioxoma/testparser/README.md

 ### Anki

+Default preset (20 new, 200 reviews/day, 8 leech threshold) exists for **short cards** you **don't know**.
+E.g. simplest atomic fact like a single foreign word.
-Deck preset for tests:
+If you learn **bunch of tests** which you **should already know**, you need other preset.
+Deck preset for a multiple choice tests:

 * New cards per day 20 (default)
-* Maximum reviews/day 100 (200 by default)
+* Maximum reviews/day 100 (200 by default).
+Question review takes more time than review of a single word
-* Leech threshold 3 (8 by default)
+* Leech threshold 3 (8 by default).
+Suspend cards you keep on forgetting and don't waste time on them.
+If you keep forgetting things you already know, probably there is a problem with test itself

 ## Known issues